 Of the above cases, the first is by far the most common, the others do appear, but much less frequently.
 This means that the third tone in Chinese is an essentially low tone.
 If you think of it as dipping tone, your pronunciation is likely to suffer (more about this later).

-Here are two common two-syllable words that most learners get wrong.
-Note: These are supposed to be pronounced with a low tone first.
+Here are some common two-syllable words that most learners get wrong.
+These are supposed to be pronounced with a low tone on the first syllable.
 You should never rise on the first syllable!
+You can listen to a native speaker from Beijing pronouncing each of the words by clicking on them.

 - Third tone + first tone (left), as in 老师 lǎoshī “teacher” or 北京 běijīng “Beijing”